setiQuest/seti_signal_sim/README.md

 ### Using SBT

-If you've used `sbt` to package the code, the resulting jar file is `target/signalsimulation-assembly-1.0-SNAPSHOT.jar`
+If you've used `sbt` to package the code, the resulting jar file is `target/signalsimulation-assembly-8.0.jar`

-This jar file is exeucted like any other jar file
+This main class for this jar file, however, is now in [spark/SETISim.scala](spark/SETISim.scala)

 ```
 java -jar <jar file> <parameters>